Services

 The Service Type categorises the service.
 Unlike numbers, there’s no auto-detection for services.
 You select the type manually when creating the service.
 The type controls which customer products are available, which transaction codes apply, and any default notice periods for charges.

-Description and Site
+Service Name, Description, and Site

-The Description appears alongside the service on invoices and in the portal.
-Use it to label what the service provides.
-The Site groups services together on invoices and in the portal.
-This grouping can be used for cost-centre billing.
+The Service Name is a short reference that appears in search results, on the customer page, and on invoices.
+Use a clear, recognisable name that helps identify what the service covers.
+The Description appears alongside the service on invoices and in the portal, labelling what the service provides.
+The Site groups services together on invoices and in the portal, which can be used for cost-centre billing.

 Service Status